PocketNC/bbb-ostree-helper-scripts/README.md

 First, you'll need to sync your repo folder with a static webserver that your client Beaglebone can reach.
 Use something like `rsync` or `aws s3 sync`.

-On your client Beaglebone (the one you flashed with bone-debian-10.4-iot-armhf-2020-06-01-4gb-ostree.img), run the following commands
-(http://pocketnc-ostree-test-repo.s3-website-us-east-1.amazonaws.com should be replaced with the URL of your static webserver that is serving the repo directory):
+On your client Beaglebone (the one you flashed with bone-debian-10.4-iot-armhf-2020-06-01-4gb-ostree.img), run the commands below. http://pocketnc-ostree-test-repo.s3-website-us-east-1.amazonaws.com should be replaced with the URL of your static webserver that is serving the repo directory, but it may work to leave it as is (it could go away at any time):

     # On Beaglebone client
     export REMOTE=debian